National Geographic (German TV channel)

 On 16 May 2009, National Geographic Channel replaced Discovery Geschichte on the Premiere satellite platform.
 This was followed by the launch of the German Nat Geo Wild when it replaced Animal Planet on Premiere on 1 July, a few days before Premiere was rebranded and became Sky Deutschland.
 National Geographic Channel HD was also launched on Sky in July 2009.
 Distribution of the Nat Geo People program derivative was discontinued in German-speaking countries as of September 12, 2017.

-On December 1, 2022 it was announced that the National Geographic Channel and Nat Geo Wild would be dropped from Sky Deutschland by the end of January 2023.
-The channels will however remain active in other german TV operators.
+On December 1, 2022 it was announced that the National Geographic Channel and Nat Geo Wild would be dropped from Sky Deutschland by the end of January 2023, however, the channel returned on July 1, 2025.
+The channels will however remain active in other German TV operators to US version.